fitfab/fed-profile/README.md

 ***Submit your work***

-When you are done with the test, please submit your your branch(the name of the branch should be your first name and last name) via a Pull Request.
+When you are done with the test, please submit it via a Pull Request.
+The branch name should be your first name and last name.